Daifallah Bouramiya

-Daifallah Bouramiya was a member of the Kuwaiti National Assembly, representing the fourth district.
-Born in 1957, Bouramiya studied public health and worked in as a doctor before being elected to the National Assembly in 2003.
-He is an independent deputy.
+Daifallah Bouramiya is a former member of the Kuwaiti National Assembly, representing the fourth district.
+Born in 1957, Bouramiya studied public health and worked as a doctor before being elected to the National Assembly in 2003.
+He served as an independent deputy.

 Removing Health Minister Al-Jarallah

 On April 4, 2005, Bouramiya grilled Health Minister Mohammad Al-Jarallah over alleged mismanagement, leading the minister to resign two days later.
 As party of the grilling, Bouramiya read out a long list of accusations, including deterioration of health services and squandering of public funds in medical purchases and hospital rehabilitation projects.
 The minister resigned before he could be brought before a no-confidence vote, which was to be led by Bouramiya and ten other MPs.
 Some newspapers alleged that the MPs behind the motion were upset that no member of the powerful Awazem tribe or Shiite had been named minister in recent Cabinet changes.